n6ai/minze/.github/CONTRIBUTING.md

 The `dev` task will start rollup in watch mode for the `minze` package and start a vite server for the `playground` package.
 The minze dependency for playground is linked to the local version of minze.
 Any changes to the minze package can be immediately tried out and previewed in the playground.

-### Minze Elements and Playground
+### Minze Elements

 1. Run `npm run build -w minze` in the root directory.
 2. Run `npm run dev-el` in the root directory.
 3. Open the browser and navigate to [http://localhost:5173](http://localhost:5173).

 First, you need to build the minze package.
-Then start the dev task for Minze Elements and Playground.
+Then start the dev task for Minze Elements.
-The `dev` task will start rollup in watch mode for the `@minzejs/elements` package and start a vite server for the `playground` package.
-You can import anything from the locally linked `@minzejs/elements` package into the playground and try things out.
+The `dev` task will start start a vite server for the `@minzejs/elements` package.

 ### Docs